 Class web site: http://www.cs.utexas.edu/~scottm/cs312.
 Course materials and links to other resources.

 Startup: Most of the things you need to do to set up your infrastructure for the class are on the startup page.

 Class Discussion Tool: I have set up a discussion group for the class on Piazza.

-You are responsible for checking your e-mail and the class discussion group regularly for class work and announcements.
+You are responsible for checking your e-mail and the class discussion group on Piazza regularly for class work and announcements.

 Schedule: A schedule of lecture topics, reading assignments, and assignment distribution and due dates is available online, via the class web page, www.cs.utexas.edu/~scottm/cs312/schedule.htm.
-The schedule page contains links to slides for the lectures, assignments, and online readings.
+The schedule page contains links to slides for the lectures, assignments, and suggested extra problems.
 Readings are to be completed before class.
 The schedule is subject to change.

-Grading: Class components used to determine your final average:
+Grading: The class components used to determine your final average are:

 |Component Type||Number||Points||Total Points|

 |Programming Assignments 1 - 12 (Assignment 5 is an ungraded exercise.)||11||20 points||220|

 |Perusall Reading Assignments||6||5 each||30|